kaisenlinux/manpages-dev/category/RemoteAdministration/tmux.md

              The alternate screen feature preserves the contents of the window when an interactive application starts and restores it on exit, so that any output visible before the ap‐ plication starts reappears unchanged after it exits.

-     remain-on-exit [on | off]
+     remain-on-exit [on | off | failed]
              A pane with this flag set is not destroyed when the program running in it exits.
-The pane may be reactivated with the respawn-pane command.
+If set to failed, then only when the program exit status is not zero.
+The pane may be re‐ activated with the respawn-pane command.

+     synchronize-panes [on | off]
+             Duplicate input to all other panes in the same window where this option is also on (only for panes that are not in any mode).

      window-active-style style
              Set the pane style when it is the active pane.
 For how to specify style, see the STYLES section.